craftsmandigital/dummy/README.md

 [TOC]
+ssh test
 For the first time I have been able to use the **Hugo modules** feature.
 Thanks to @chreliot and his [post](https://discourse.gohugo.io/t/how-to-add-a-theme-using-modules-for-beginners/20665), I finally figured out how to use it.
 I'm not smart enough to figure it out out through the documentation that are available so far.

 For other **Hugo modules** noobs that are fighting with **Hugo modules**.
 This is a step by step guide to help you to get up and running with Hugo modules.
-Follow the steps and get up and running with Hugo modules.

-* Part 1.
-Prepare a Hugo site to test out Hugo modules
-* Part 2.
-Add a theme as a Hugo module
-* Part 3.
-Add content to your site with a Hugo module

 ## Part 1.
 Prepare a Hugo site to test out Hugo modules
-For the first time I have been able to use the **Hugo modules** feature.
-Thanks to @chreliot and his [post](https://discourse.gohugo.io/t/how-to-add-a-theme-using-modules-for-beginners/20665), I finally figured out how to use it.
-I'm not smart enough to figure it out out through the documentation that are available so far.

-For other **Hugo modules** noobs that are fighting with **Hugo modules**.
-I have made an extremely detailed description how to install a theme with **Hugo modules**.
-I am not going in detail on anything.
-Just get a site up and running.
-[Here is the Link to the final Hugo site](https://github.com/craftsmandigital/hugo-test-modules).
-Just follow the steps carefully to create that Hugo site.

-Here is what you have to do:

-* Install latest version of **go** on your computer
-* Prepare a test site to implement a theme as a **Hugo module**
-* Finally you dive into the tasks and code to implement the **Hugo module**

 ### Install latest version of go on your computer

 Make sure that you have installed a recent version of go on your computer.
 [Here is the link to the **go** install](https://golang.org/dl/).
 Follow the instructions carefully.
 [The **Hugo mod** commands](https://gohugo.io/commands/hugo_mod/) do not work without doing this.
 If you use the **Hugo mod** commands, without installing **go**, nothing happens.
 You don't get an error message as feedback.